 Crater Lake has long attracted the wonder and admiration of people all over the world.
-Its depth of 1,943 feet (592 meters) makes it the deepest lake in the United States, and the ninth deepest in the world.
-Its fresh water is some of the clearest found anywhere in the world.
 The interaction of people with this place is traceable at least as far back as the eruption of Mount Mazama.
-Founded May 22, 1902, Crater Lake National Park seeks to preserve these natural and cultural resources.
+Founded May 22, 1902, Crater Lake National Park seeks to preserve its natural and cultural resources.

 For more information on research and using the Crater Lake Museum & Archives collection, click here.